 As the NOMAD Repository data is generated by many different computer codes, it is heterogeneous and therefore hard to integrate and to use directly for data analytics and extensive comparisons.
 NOMAD researchers developed ways to convert the existing open-access data of the NOMAD Repository into a common, code-independent format, developing numerous parsers and creating the NOMAD Archive.
 In this way, NOMAD stands out, compared to other materials-genomics initiatives.
-Our code-independent Archive enables a leap forward in computational materials science by providing a basis for deeper analytics.
-In this context, NOMAD has also contributed to data organization by defining metadata to unambiguously label key quantities in the field.
+Our code-independent Archive enables a leap forward in computational materials science by providing a basis for analysis and thus deeper insight.
+In this context, NOMAD has also contributed to data organization by defining metadata to describe computed quantities and, hence, unambiguously label them.

-In parallel with creation of the Archive, we started to developing tools to exploit the extensive Archive data, including the NOMAD Encyclopedia, Big-Data Analytics, and Advanced Graphics (Fig. 3).
+In parallel with the creation the Archive, we started to develop tools to exploit the extensive Archive data, resulting in the NOMAD Encyclopedia, Big-Data Analytics, and Advanced Graphics (Fig. 3).

 The NOMAD Encyclopedia represents a user-friendly, public access point to the extensive knowledge contained in the NOMAD Archive.
-For the first time, we will be able to see, compare, explore, and comprehend computations from international researchers that will help us to understand structural, mechanical, and thermal behaviors of a large variety of materials, their electronic properties, responses to external excitations, and more.
+For the first time, we are able to see, compare, explore, and comprehend computations from international researchers,.
+This helps us to understand structural, mechanical, and thermal behaviors of a large variety of materials, their electronic properties, responses to external excitations, and more.

-The NOMAD Big-Data Analytics Toolkit will help NOMAD users to identify correlations and structure in the Big-Data of the Archive.
-This will help scientists and engineers to select which materials will be most useful for specific applications or predict and identify promising new materials with specific sets of desirable properties, worth further exploration.
+The NOMAD Big-Data Analytics Toolkit help NOMAD users to identify correlations and structure in the Big-Data of the Archive.
+This enables scientists and engineers to select which materials will be most useful for specific applications or predict and identify promising new materials with specific sets of desirable properties, worth further exploration.

 Seeing helps understanding.
 Consequently, NOMAD is developing an infrastructure for remote visualization of the multi-dimensional NOMAD data.
-Our virtual-reality environment will enable interactive data exploration, as well as enhanced training and dissemination.
+Our virtual-reality environment enables interactive data exploration, and enhances training and dissemination.
 The remote visualization system will allow users to have access to data and tools using standard devices (laptops, smartphones), independent of their location.
-NOMAD Laboratory CoE users will be able to use our virtual reality software to collaboratively study complex n-dimensional systems in an intuitive way, and pave the way for visual analytics.
+NOMAD Laboratory CoE users are able to use our virtual reality software to collaboratively study complex n-dimensional systems in an intuitive way, and pave the way for visual analytics.

 The data and tools of the NOMAD Laboratory CoE will be made freely available to anyone wishing to use them.
-The Materials Encyclopedia web interface and API will soon be available through the project website, and a number of Big-Data Analytics tutorials are already available.
+The Materials Encyclopedia web interface and API are available through the project website, and a number of Big-Data Analytics tutorials are already available.
 Videos showcasing our virtual reality environment are also available now on the website.
-In addition, we will make available APIs to facilitate data downloading.
+In addition, we make available APIs to facilitate data downloading.